Through The Fibro Fog

 Jump to:

 • Comfort food breakfast.
-There's just 'something' about granola that feels decadent and cosy, and like a treat.
+There's just 'something' about this apple pie granola that feels decadent and cosy, and like a treat.

 • The best crunch.
 One of the best aspects of granola I think.
 See below how to get those clusters!